|Title:||Assistant Professor of Law

 Emily Suski is an Assistant Professor at the University of South Carolina School of Law.
-Her areas of expertise include education law, family law, and clinical legal education.
-Her scholarship explores the boundaries of school authority as it relates to children's rights and the role of the law in the caretaking of children.
-Her articles have been published in journals including the Maryland Law Review (forthcoming), Case Western Reserve Law Review, Louisiana Law Review, Clinical Law Review, and the Georgetown Journal of Poverty Law and Policy.
+Her areas of expertise include education law, family law, health & poverty law, and clinical legal education.
+Her scholarship explores issues at the intersection of education law and civil rights as well as the role of the law in the caretaking of children.
+Her articles have been published in journals including the UCLA Law Review (forthcoming), Maryland Law Review , Case Western Reserve Law Review, Louisiana Law Review, Clinical Law Review, and the Georgetown Journal of Poverty Law and Policy.

 Prior to joining the University of South Carolina faculty, Professor Suski was on the faculty at Georgia State University College of Law, where she taught family law and in a medical-legal partnership clinic.
 She has taught as a lecturer at the University of Virginia School of Law and was a clinical teaching fellow at Georgetown University Law Center.
 In addition, she was a staff attorney for the JustChildren Program of the Legal Aid Justice Center in Charlottesville, Virginia.
 She holds an LL.M. with honors from Georgetown University Law Center and a J.D., M.S.W., and B.A. with distinction from the University of North Carolina.

 - B.A.
 (1997) University of North Carolina

 - Caretaking, the Family, and the Law (LAWS 834)

 - Carolina Health Advocacy Medicolegal Partnership Clinic (LAWS 741)

 - Interviewing, Counseling & Negotiation (LAWS 771)

 - The School Civil Rights Vacuum, 66 UCLA L. Rev. ___ (2019) (forthcoming).